biozal/NewWorld/dm/Echor Empire - House Argentus.md

+# House Argentus

-The region of Echor is ruled by House Argentus
+## The region of Echor is ruled by House Argentus

 - **King Alexander**: He is a ruthless and power-hungry ruler who will stop at nothing to expand his territory.
 He is in his late 40s, tall and imposing with a muscular build.
 He has a thick black beard and piercing blue eyes.
 He is married to Queen Victoria.